zetxqx/llm-d-kv-cache-manager/docs/configuration.md

-# Configuration Documentation
+# Configuration

 This document describes all configuration options available in the llm-d KV Cache Manager.
-All configurations are JSON-serializable and can be provided via configuration files or environment variables.
+All configurations are JSON-serializable.

 ## Main Configuration

 This package consists of two components:
 1. **KV Cache Indexer**: Manages the KV cache index, allowing efficient retrieval of cached blocks.
 2. **KV Event Processing**: Handles events from vLLM to update the cache index.

+See the [Architecture Overview](architecture.md) for a high-level view of how these components work and interact.

 The two components are configured separately, but share the index backend for storing KV block localities.
 The latter is configured via the `kvBlockIndexConfig` field in the KV Cache Indexer configuration.